Add Stability to Your Retirement Mix

 Benefits of Gold and Silver IRAs

-Protection against the volatile stock market
+Possible protection against the volatile stock market

-Safeguard against the declining dollar
+Potential safeguard against the declining dollar

 Keep in mind that a Precious Metals IRA comes with the same tax benefits as a conventional IRA.
-The biggest difference is that you can maintain those tax benefits while experiencing all the other benefits of purchasing precious metals.
+The biggest difference is that you can maintain those tax benefits while experiencing the other benefits of purchasing precious metals.

 Setting Up Your New Precious Metals IRA Account